 Seven Coffee Roasters was started in a small cafe/roastery in the Greenwood neighborhood of Seattle in 2006 by Sean Lee.
 Seven is named after Sean's grandmother, affectionately called "Nana" by grandkids.
 Nana, in Japanese, means Seven.

-In 2009, the cafe became Makeda Coffee and Seven Coffee Roasters evolved into a wholesale coffee company supplying various cafes, markets, bakeries, and restaurants in the Puget Sound region.
+In 2009, the cafe became Makeda Coffee (now named Makeda & Mingus) and Seven Coffee Roasters evolved into a wholesale coffee company supplying various cafes, markets, bakeries, and restaurants in the Puget Sound region.
 We were affectionately known as the "small roaster for small businesses".
 The moniker stuck.

 2012 brought a new retail location.
-Established in 1922 and unofficially the second oldest market in Seattle, Seven Market & Cafe now sits where the former Boulevard Grocery once stood.
+Established in 1922 and unofficially the longest-running grocery store in Seattle, Seven Market & Cafe now sits where the former Boulevard Grocery once stood.
 Inside you'll find a great selection of local goods, craft beer, fine wines, and a cool coffee bar.
-We have a rotating selection of four taps that include local beers, ciders, and Seven Cold Brew in the Summer.

 Seven Diner was added to our brick and mortar retail business in 2018.
 We took over from the Testy Chef, a community keystone for 25 years in Maple Valley, WA.
 Seven Diner sits alongside the Cedar River.
 Guests can sit on our patio and enjoy sights and sounds of the river.